hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

     point for the infrastructure deployed in the secondary Azure Region.

-## Active-Active Implementation Mode
+## Active/Active Implementation Mode

 ### Overview

-As stated previously, the _Active-Active_ implementation mode is an extension of the _StandAlone_ implementation mode that increases the scalability and load capacity of the *Terraform Enterprise* platform.
-The same application runs on multiple *Terraform Enterprise* instances utilizing the same external services in a shared model.
-The primary architectural and implementation differences for _Active-Active_ are:
+As stated previously, the _Active/Active_ implementation mode is an extension of the _Standalone_ implementation mode that increases the scalability and load capacity of the Terraform Enterprise platform.
+The same application runs on multiple Terraform Enterprise instances utilizing the same external services in a shared model.
+The primary architectural and implementation differences for _Active/Active_ are:

-- It can only be run in the External Services Mode.
+- It can only be run in the _External Services_ mode.
 - The second/alternate and additional nodes are active and processing work at all times.
 - There is an addition to the existing external services which is a memory cache which is currently implemented with cloud native implementations of Redis.
 This is used for the processing queue for the application and has been moved from the individual instance to be a shared resource that manages distribution of work.
 - There are additional configuration parameters to manage the operation of the node cluster and the memory cache.

 The following sections will provide further detail on the infrastructure and implementation differences.

-### Migration to Active-Active
+### Migration to Active/Active

-If you are considering a migration from a _StandAlone_ implementation to _Active-Active_, it is very straightforward and there is guidance available to assist with that effort.
+If you are considering a migration from a _Standalone_ implementation to _Active/Active_, it is very straightforward and there is guidance available to assist with that effort.
 However, you should first make a determination if the move is necessary.
-The _StandAlone_ mode is capable of handling significant load and the first paths to supporting higher load can be simply increasing the compute power in the existing implementation.
+The _Standalone_ mode is capable of handling significant load and the first paths to supporting higher load can be simply increasing the compute power in the existing implementation.
 A discussion with your HashiCorp representatives may be warranted.

 Also note that if your existing architecture does not already depict what is shown and discussed above, you will likely need to make adjustments to bring it into alignment.
 This could be either before or during the migration.
-Certain tenants of the reference architectures described here are highly recommended and potentially necessary to support _Active-Active_ mode such as load balancers and scaling groups.
+Certain tenants of the reference architectures described here are highly recommended and potentially necessary to support _Active/Active_ mode such as load balancers and scaling groups.

 ### Infrastructure Diagram

 ![aws-aa-infrastructure-diagram](./assets/RA-TFE-AA-Azure-SingleRegion.png)

-The above diagram shows the infrastructure components of an _Active-Active_ implementation at a high-level.
+The above diagram shows the infrastructure components of an _Active/Active_ implementation at a high-level.

 ### Infrastructure Requirements